Geo-Hub/OctopusMonitoring/README.md

 ## Aims
 * Create a custom Android app with improved UI so data collection is easier to carry out in the field.
 * Evaluate the suitability of ODK, and any alternatives for the backend.
-[ODK Aggregate does have an API](https://opendatakit.org/use/aggregate/data-transfer/#APIs) so it may be possible to improve the UX but keep the existing backend.
+[ODK Aggregate does have an API](https://opendatakit.org/use/aggregate/data-transfer/#APIs) so it may be possible to improve the UX but keep the existing backend, however the data format is custom [Open Rosa](https://enketo.org/openrosa) XForms XML which feels extremely heavyweight and dated [more info here](https://opendatakit.org/help/form-design/) and [here](https://bitbucket.org/javarosa/javarosa/wiki/FormSubmissionAPI).

 ## Solution